PROFESSIONAL THAI TRANSLATION FOR THE THAI MARKET

-The national and official language of Thailand is Thai and it is spoken daily by approximately 80% of the 68 million residents in this Southeast Asian country.
+The official national language of Thailand is Thai, and it is spoken daily by approximately 80% of the 66.19 million residents in this Southeast Asian country.
 At 93%, Thailand has one of the highest literacy rates in the world.
-Although English is the most common foreign language in Thailand, and English is taught in school in Thailand but outside of Bangkok, the capital of Thailand, the language becomes quite useless as more Thai people are more comfortable with the use of the Thai language.
+Although English is the most common foreign language in Thailand, and English is taught in schools in Thailand, but outside of Bangkok, the capital of Thailand, the English language becomes quite useless as most Thai people are more comfortable with the use of the Thai language.
 Other languages that are known to be used in Thailand are Chinese and Malay.

 Mostly considered as an "uninflected, primarily monosyllabic, tonal language", the Thai language has gone through various historical sound changes.
-Over half of its words are borrowed from Pali, Sanskrit and Old Khmer.
+Over half of its words are borrowed from Pali, Sanskrit, and Old Khmer.
 Some significant changes in terms of consonants and tones occur between Old Thai spoken when the language was first written.
-However, since its introduction during the third Sukhothai period by King Ramkhamhaeng, written Thai has seen little change.
+However, written Thai has seen little change since its introduction during the third Sukhothai period by King Ramkhamhaeng.

 Does this mean that the Thai language is difficult to learn?
 To most, the answer is a resounding yes!
 Being a unique language, the tricky parts of this language are the writing system and tones.
 The Thai alphabet has 44 consonants and 32 vowels, which may sound unmanageably large.

-When it comes to getting authentic Thai translation, it is about getting the right quality people with enough training and professional experience to produce translations that are fit for its purpose.
+When it comes to getting authentic Thai translation, it is about getting the right Thai translators with enough training and professional experience to produce Thai translations that are fit for its purpose.

 With our ISO 17100 certification and a huge pool of Thai translators built over the last 20 years, you know your translations are in good hands.
-You can now leave the tedious task of translation to our professional team of linguists and project managers, while leaving you with more time to do what matters most to you.
+You can now leave the tedious task of translation to our professional team of linguists and project managers while leaving you with more time to do what matters most to you.

-With more than 20 years of experience in providing translation solutions for the Thai market, Thai translation is definitely our forte.
-When you work with us for your professional Thai translation requirement, you know you are getting expert advice and solutions from a network of native professional linguists from Thailand.
+With our in-depth knowledge of the Thai market and providing Thai translation solutions for the Thai market, Thai translation is definitely our forte.
+When you work with us for your professional Thai translation requirement, you know you are getting expert advice and solutions from a network of native professional translators from Thailand.